Donald Trump Product Endorsements Are Being Ignored By Major American Brands

 “I think these companies probably squirm a bit.”

 In the past, a presidential endorsement would have been an unqualified boon to any business.
 For example, whenever Barack Obama visited a restaurant, the restaurant would almost always tout his visit on social media.
-An ad-industry executive called such a visit “like winning a Michelin star.”
+An ad-industry executive called likened such a visit to “winning a Michelin star.”
 Similarly, back in 2014, Boston Red Sox player David Ortiz took a selfie with Obama on a Samsung smartphone, and Samsung reveled in the free publicity.